micromdm/nanodep/docs/operations-guide.md

 * `-storage file.deprecated`

 > [!WARNING]
-> The `file.deprecated` (formerly the default `file` backend) will be removed from a future NanoDEP release.
+> The `file.deprecated` (formerly the default `file` backend) will be removed in a future NanoDEP release.

 Configure the `file.deprecated` storage backend.
 This backend manages DEP authentication and configuration data within plain filesystem files and directories.
 It has zero dependencies and should run out of the box.
 The `-storage-dsn` flag specifies the filesystem directory for the database.
 If no `storage-dsn` is specified then `db` is used as a default.

 > [!NOTE]
 > This was previously the default `file` storage backend in NanoDEP v0.4 and below.

 *Example:* `-storage file.deprecated -storage-dsn /path/to/my/db`